ZB20-PKU/HyDeconv/README.md

 1. Visit the [Visual Studio Downloads page](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
 2. Download and run the "Visual Studio Build Tools" installer.
 3. In the workload selection interface, check the box for "Desktop development with C++" and proceed with the installation.
 4. A system restart may be required.
-Afterwards, re-run the `pip install` command above.
+Then, re-run the `pip install` command above.

 ### 4. Download Demonstration Data
 The software requires specific training and reconstruction data to function: